MorphStore/LCTL/doc/guide.md

 ### Null Suppression and Bit Shifting <a name="NullSuppressionandBitShifting"></a>

 Small integers have an amount of leading zeros in their usigned binary representation.
 To compress such values, a restorable amount of leading zeros can be ommitted respectively suppressed.
-Null suppression algorithm determine this number of suppressible zeros for blocks of consequtive integer values in omit them in the compressed format.The upper figure above right shows the compressed data format for a null suppression algorithm, which stroes each integer value with 12 instead of 32 bits.
+Bitpacking algorithms are based on null suppression.
+These algorithm determine a number of suppressible zeros for blocks of consequtive integer values in omit them in the compressed format.
+The upper figure above right shows the compressed data format for a null suppression algorithm, which stroes each integer value with 12 instead of 32 bits.
 Thus, the first value starts at address 0x0, bitposition 0.
 The second value starts at adress 0x0, bitposition 24, and the fifth value starts at address 0x2, bitposition 16.
 After a maximum of 32 values for 32 bit values ( in the case of bitwidth 12 after 8 values) another word border is achieved.
 This means, that an implementation of the compression algorithm applied to a runtime known number of values has to loop in steps of 32 values and shift all values which do not start at a word border to the left.
 In the decompression function, all operations are done inversely.
 This following code snippets implement a null suppression compression and decompression with bitwidth 12 in C++.

 <table>